movesny/mcp-azure-devops/readme.md

 ## Troubleshooting
 If the MCP server reports connection errors, this is likely due to the network setup.
-Our ADO is hosted at 172.17.xxx.xxx.
+Our ADO is hosted at 172.17.xxx.xxx, which is liekly in confliect with your Docker/Rancher setup.

+### Docker
 If you run `docker network inspect bridge`, you will likely see this:
 ```json
 "IPAM": {